SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 27 March, 2024 at 23:34:26
+# Last Refreshed - 28 March, 2024 at 23:34:11
 The Latest Activity was a VirtualRide -

-<b>73 Days to go.
-Zwift - High-Cadence Builds in New York</b>
+<b>72 days to go Zwift - Tempo #1 in New York</b>

-which happened on 27 March, 2024 at 17:54:39
+which happened on 28 March, 2024 at 15:46:56

-Which is 0 years, 0 months, 0 days, 5 hours and 39 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 7 hours and 47 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11050501678
+You can see it here https://www.strava.com/activities/11056182262

 ## Number of Rides
 How many rides have I done each year?